 In an interview with The Weather Network, Jacobson explained that “Most people are not aware that it’s possible to transition to 100 per cent renewables.”

 “They don’t know what the impact will be; they don’t know the costs,” he said.
 “One of the purposes of our most recent study was to provide numbers that policymakers and the public can then use to make better decisions.”

-Jacobson affirmed that transitioning 80 per cent of all energy worldwide for all purposes to clean renewable energy by 2030, and 100 percent by 2050, would make CO2 concentrations, currently near 415 ppm (parts per million), decline to about 350 ppm by 2100.
-That would keep global warming since the early 1900s close to 1.5oC, avoiding the runaway greenhouse effect projected by many future climate scenarios as a result of fossil fuel burning.
+Jacobson affirmed that transitioning 80 per cent of all energy worldwide for all purposes to clean renewable energy by 2030, and 100 per cent by 2050, would make carbon dioxide concentrations, currently near 415 ppm (parts per million), decline to about 350 ppm by 2100.
+That would keep global warming since the early 1900s close to 1.5°C, avoiding the runaway greenhouse effect projected by many future climate scenarios as a result of fossil fuel emissions.

-There are also non-energy emissions that need to be addressed in this complex formula, such as methane, nitrous oxides, halogens or even emissions resulting from biomass burning.
-If both energy and non-energy emissions can be addressed by 2050, we can limit global warming to 1.5oC.
+There are also non-energy emissions that need to be addressed in this complex formula, such as methane, nitrous oxides and halogens.
+If both energy and non-energy emissions can be addressed by 2050, we can limit global warming to 1.5°C.

-Graphic: Total land required globally for new renewable energy infrastructure.
-Courtesy of Mark Jacobson et al 2019.
+Total land required globally for new renewable energy infrastructure.
+Courtesy of Mark Jacobson

 Carbon capture is more expensive than shifting away from products that release carbon into the atmosphere in the first place.
 At the same time, it requires additional use of energy to remove the carbon from the air.
 In the long run, the study argues it’s better to spend the money on generating renewable energy rather than on carbon capture technology.